 Sustainable living is often falsely equated with “expensive living”.
 Going green won’t break the bank – more than likely it will actually end up saving you some green in the end.
 This first involves cutting expensive (and unsustainable) items from your shopping list – 8 Things to Eliminate from Your Home will get you started.

 This article was translated from German by Evan Binford.
-You can view the original here: Klimaschutz: 15 Tipps gegen den Klimawandel, die jeder kann.** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+You can view the original here: Klimaschutz: 15 Tipps gegen den Klimawandel, die jeder kann.** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?